Azure-Samples/azure-sdk-for-js-samples/samples/resources/README.md

 A demo app is included to show how to use the project.

-To run the complete demo, you need to instantiate a class,and use it to call the methods you want to test in this class
+To run the complete demo, you need to call the methods you want to test in main method.

     ```
+    async function main() {
+        resourceClient = new ResourceManagementClient(credential, subscriptionId);
-    const resources = new TagsOperationExamples()
+        managementGroupsApi = new ManagementGroupsAPI(credential);
-    resources.tags_createOrUpdate()
+        await tags_createOrUpdate();
+    }
     ```

 execute below command on terminal